Are your Instagram hashtags not working? Top reasons and how to Fix it?

 8. And, lastly hashtags with emojis!
 The cutest way to reach out.

-While the above tips and tricks should be up your sleeves at all times and are great ways to get maximum traction, we also recommend that it is always better to use a variety of hashtags on your posts and stories.
-This will help your content reach different communities at one time and increase the chances of engagement on your posts.
+While the above tips and tricks should always be up your sleeves and are great ways to get maximum traction, we also recommend that you always use a variety of hashtags on your posts and stories.
+This will help your content reach different communities at once and increase the chances of engagement on your posts.
 Read more about how to generate engagement on your posts here.
-For example, if you run a bakery account, you could use #GuiltFreeBaking to reach users looking out for healthy options.
-For users looking out for indulgence, #NoCheatDays, along with location-specific hashtags such as #DineInNewDelhi.
-This way you will reach out to varying people.
-Try it out!

 Branded Hashtags:

-A branded hashtag is a hashtag that is unique to your company/page when using Instagram for business.
-It can be something as simple as your company name #PredisAI or your tagline, or the name of one of your popular products, or any suggestively a lifelong campaign.
-You can also opt for an alternative route where this hashtag has nothing to do with your brand name but everything to do with your brand identity!
-That will work wonders too.
+A branded hashtag is a hashtag unique to your company/page when using Instagram for business.
+It can be something as simple as your company name, #PredisAI, your tagline, the name of one of your popular products, or any suggestive lifelong campaign.

 branded hashtags